shamba-admin/shamba/shamba/README.md

 ### Docker Setup

 1. Ensure that Docker is installed on your system.
 Check the [official documentation](https://docs.docker.com/get-docker/) for how to install Docker for your specific operating system.
-2. Unzip the soil data file `./rasters/soil/hwsd.7z`.
-3. From the `shamba` directory, run the following command:
+2. From the `shamba` directory, run the following command:
 ```sh
 docker compose up
 ```

-#### Web Application

-You can access the web application at `http://localhost:8000/main/#/`.

 #### Terminal